soz-live/soz-live.github.io/coders/basic.md

 - Values - which return a Value as their result
 - Objects - which return an **ID** of an object as their result.
-- Scripts - which are run for their internal results.
+- Scripts - which are run for their internal results only.

 <br>**SZOBBase** is the base type for all of **SOZ-LIVE**.